The Great Reclamation: Influences

-In Shondaland and NPR, Heng named The Red and the Black by Stendhal—a novel about a French man who idolizes and wants to be like Napoleon—as an inspiration for the character of Ah Boon and the novel's trajectory as a whole.
+In Shondaland and NPR, Heng named The Red and the Black by Stendhal—a novel about a French man who idolises and wants to be like Napoleon—as an inspiration for the character of Ah Boon and the novel's trajectory as a whole.
 Other inspirations were The Known World by Edward P. Jones, The Man with the Compound Eyes by Wu Ming-yi, State of Emergency by Jeremy Tiang, The Old Drift by Namwali Serpell, In the Skin of a Lion by Michael Ondaatje, and The Ten Thousand Things by Maria Dermoût.
 Charles Lim's SEA STATE, as well as photographs by Sim Chi Yin, were additionally named as inspirational.

-In The Great Reclamation's acknowledgements, Heng cited several books for her research on Singaporean history including but not limited to Singapore: A Biography by Mark R. Frost and Yu-Mei Balasingamchow, Lee's Lieutenants: Singapore's Old Guard by Lam Peng Er and Kevin YL Tan, The Politics of Landscapes in Singapore by Brenda S. A. Yeoh and Lily Kong, and other books by Chye Kiang Heng, Teo Soh Lung, Gungwu Wang, and Neo Kim Seng.
+In The Great Reclamations acknowledgements, Heng cited several books for her research on Singaporean history including but not limited to Singapore: A Biography by Mark R. Frost and Yu-Mei Balasingamchow, Lee's Lieutenants: Singapore's Old Guard by Lam Peng Er and Kevin YL Tan, The Politics of Landscapes in Singapore by Brenda S. A. Yeoh and Lily Kong, and other books by Chye Kiang Heng, Teo Soh Lung, Gungwu Wang, and Neo Kim Seng.
 She also extensively studied the Siglap Community Centre Youth Group's publication, A Report on the Fishermen of Siglap.

 Critical reception

-In a starred review, Kirkus Reviews pointed out the rich, well-researched backdrop of the novel but lauded Heng's decision to minimize context and instead focus primarily on her cast of characters as they proceeded through the motions of Singapore's changing landscape.
+In a starred review, Kirkus Reviews pointed out the rich, well-researched backdrop of the novel but lauded Heng's decision to minimise context and instead focus primarily on her cast of characters as they proceeded through the motions of Singapore's changing landscape.
 In particular, the reviewer commended Heng's writing of Ah Boon, calling his development "absolutely brilliant and deserves wide notice."
-Also in a starred review, Publishers Weekly stated that Ah Boon's story was greatly emotional and that, through him, Heng "articulates the individual sacrifices and the inevitable divides that arise in nation building, skillfully capturing the inner psyche of a Singaporean everyman caught between two immovable worlds.
-This epic undertaking is not to be missed."
+Also in a starred review, Publishers Weekly stated that Ah Boon's story was greatly emotional and that, through him, Heng "articulates the individual sacrifices and the inevitable divides that arise in nation building, skillfully capturing the inner psyche of a Singaporean everyman caught between two immovable worlds."